Bill Bailey – an American Brigadist

-Bill Bailey (1909-1995) was a longshoreman and sailor, a trade unionist and a member of the Abraham Lincoln Battalion.
+Bill Bailey was a longshoreman and sailor, a trade unionist and a member of the Abraham Lincoln Battalion.
 He is, however, best known by Americans, perhaps even achieving celebrity status, for tearing down the Nazi flag from the S.S.
 Bremen while in port in New York City.
-Here is a very abbreviated version of his remarkable life.
+Here is a very abbreviated account of his remarkable life

 S.S.
 Bremen and the Nazi flag